annarsama/FraudDetection/README.md

 2. **Data analysis:** Several machine learning algorithms, including Decision trees, random forests, basic artificial neural networks, autoencoder, XGBoost, balanced random forests, ensemble models, k-Means, logistic regression to detect and predict fraud given certain features.
 3. **Models' effectiveness evaluation:** Using F1-score, which is relevant in class imbalance problems.

 **_NB:_** Only Tomek Link, k-Means, logistic regression, and autoencoder algorithms can be found on this repository.
-The other algorithms are available on [Adrien's repository](https://github.com/adcastex/fouille_de_donnees).
+The other algorithms are available on the [original repository](https://github.com/adcastex/fouille_de_donnees).

 ## Results 📍